microsoft/VSProjectSystem/Documentation/ItemIDs.md

 - Q: COM STA rules will marshal all my calls to the UI thread for me.
      Why must I be on the UI thread if dealing with itemid's?
- **A**: If you're on a background thread, the call into IVsHierarchy will
-     only get marshaled to the UI thread if that particular project system implementation is a native COM STA object.
+  - A: If you're on a background thread, the call into IVsHierarchy will only get marshaled to the UI thread if that particular project system implementation is a native COM STA object.
 Calls to a project system implemented in managed code will generally not marshal to the UI thread.